First-Principles Insights into the Site Occupancy of Ta-Fe-Al C14 Laves Phases: Discussion

 Beyond geometric and compositional considerations, magnetic configurations are crucial in determining the ground-state structure and energy of the Ta-Fe-Al Laves phases.
 While limited data are available for TaFe$_2$ and its ternary compositions, it is known that the TaFe$_2$ Laves phase is generally considered paramagnetic at room temperature \cite{kai1970magnetic,horie2010magnetic}.
 However, the exact Néel temperature remains unclear due to the low magnetization observed in stoichiometric TaFe$_2$ \cite{kai1970magnetic}.
 Yamada et al. \cite{yamada1995magnetic} reported anti-ferromagnetic-like behavior near 10 K, which aligns with the lowest-energy structure among the three magnetic configurations identified in our calculations (Table \ref{tab:1}).

-Table \ref{tab:1} shows several stable magnetic configurations for each Al site occupancy variant, involving different magnetic coupling combinations between neighboring Kagomé and triple layers.
+Table \ref{tab:1} shows several favorable magnetic configurations for each Al site occupancy variant, involving different magnetic coupling combinations between neighboring Kagomé and triple layers.
 Since Ta is weakly magnetic and Al is non-magnetic, their contributions to the overall magnetism are minimal.
 Magnetization measurements by Yamada et al. \cite{yamada1995magnetic} suggest that ternary Ta(Fe$_{1-x}$Al$_x$)$_2$ compositions exhibit anti-ferromagnetic behavior, which aligns with our DFT findings.
-Specifically, the lowest-energy magnetic configurations for all compositions are anti-ferromagnetic, except for Ta$_4$Fe$_7$Al$_1$ which exhibits ferromagnetic behavior (see Figure \ref{fig:2}), which is metastable according to the phase diagram in Figure \ref{fig:phase} and is not expected to be prominent in experimental samples.
+Specifically, the lowest-energy magnetic configurations for all compositions are anti-ferromagnetic, except for Ta$_4$Fe$_7$Al$_1$ which exhibits ferromagnetic behavior (see Figure \ref{fig:2}), which is metastable according to the phase diagram in Figure \ref{fig:convexhull} and does not present itself as a dominant defect state in metastable defect phase diagram (see Figure \ref{fig:phase}), therefore is not expected to be prominent in experimental samples.